arismoratalla/express-sequelize-server/README.md

 To install the project and its dependencies, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd nodejs-backend`
+2. Navigate to the project directory: `cd express-sequelize-server`
 3. Install dependencies: `npm install`

 ## Usage